Conference

 9.30 Conference begins

-At last year’s annual conference, we discussed ‘How important is purpose to building trust and trustworthiness?’ and over the last year we ran a series of workshops exploring trustworthiness more fully.
-This session looks back and shares the findings, and how those in corporate governance in can assist in fostering a culture of trustworthiness and purpose.
+Over the last year we ran a series of in-depth workshops exploring trustworthiness.
+This session shares the findings, and how those in corporate governance can assist in fostering a culture of trustworthiness and purpose.

 10.55 Tea and coffee break